osoc22/project-inspector-widget/week1/readme.md

 ## Data Models 📈

-There are mainly four models
+There are mainly five models

 * **User** - which contains details about the users
 * **Webshop** - which contains details about the webshops